Unknownkratos/Unknownkratos.github.io/source/index.md

     - I’m a computer science student at the IU International University of Applied Sciences (Berlin).
     - I’m passionate about building software and exploring new technologies.
-    - When I’m not coding, I enjoy running, making music, and baking.
+    - When I’m not coding, I enjoy running, making music.

 **End:** Thanks for visiting my site.
 ```